cavtools/cav/README.md

 - Zero third-party dependencies
   - This wouldn't be possible without Deno and its excellent [standard library](https://deno.land/std)
-- Automatic bundling of TypeScript assets
+- Built-in bundling of TypeScript assets
   - Also [thanks to Deno](https://deno.land/manual/typescript/runtime.md).
 If
     you haven't used it yet, go use it! 🦕
 - End-to-end type safety (inspired by [trpc](https://trpc.io))